rafalp/Misago-Docs/docs/settings/Database.md

 Google Analytics Tracking ID to include in generated HTML.

+## ip_storage_time

+Specifies the number of days that IP addresses are stored in the database before being removed by the `removeoldips` management command.
+Change this setting to 0 to never remove old IP addresses stored in your database.

 ## index_header

 Text to place in forum index header.
 Can be empty string if not set, in which case `forum_name` should be used instead.